 Educational film showing how stained glass made - was shown on television in 1951.

-See reel 1 and record for the film "Stained Glass".
+See reel 2 - also record for the film "Stained Glass".

 Note: With the benefit of hindsight this teacher seems very condescending in his commentary.
 He also persists in calling his pupils: "my boys"!